We continue from El Artista Hambriento in Mexico.

 I appreciated the burst of color, which also carried over to the flavor profile, with the snappy marinated shrimp combining nicely with what ended up being a spicier-than-I-was-expecting dish.
 The foam on top, which is perhaps a little passé at this point, didn’t seem to add much to the texture or flavor of the shrimp, but what was likely supposed to be a touch of citrus may have been overwhelmed by the peppers.
 This was another winner that is easily shared – you’ll get your money’s worth given the eight shrimp loaded into the cup.

-Almond Frangipane Cake layered with Raspberry Jam and Callebaut Belgian Chocolate – $4.50
+Almond Frangipane Cake layered with Raspberry Jam and Belgian Chocolate – $4.50

 This is probably a dish that you recognize if you’ve caught any of Disney’s marketing for Festival of the Arts over the last couple of years.
 Reminiscent of Piet Mondrian’s work as early as 1919, the cake is rich and velvety in between the sweet raspberry jam and decadent chocolate ganache icing.
 “Literally” everyone that I’ve encountered raves about this thing.
 It’s not a personal favorite with the strong flavor of almond and the dense texture, but it’s still worth trying one of the least expensive items at the Festival.
 You might share the first slice.

 This is more of a sugar cookie situation than your typical “Pop Tart” toaster strudel.
-It’s also incredibly sweet given the thin layer of cookie and all the icing on top.
+It’s also incredibly sweet given the thin layer of cookie and all of the icing on top.
 This year’s artificial-tasting strawberry jam ratchets things up even further.
-There are far more complex desserts at the Festival, but this is a good choice if you’re after the sweetest thing possible that isn’t this review.
+There are far more complex desserts at the Festival, but this is a good choice if you’re after the sweetest thing possible at a price point under five dollars.

 Blue Sky Black Cherry Boba Freeze – $4.25